Public Hearings & Notices

 If there are no current listings, please revisit this page.

-The Metropolitan Transit Authority of Harris County, Texas (METRO), as the designated recipient of Federal Transit Administration (FTA) funds within the Houston Urbanized Area (UZA), is required to publish a program of projects (POP) to satisfy FTA’s public participation requirements.
+The Metropolitan Transit Authority of Harris County, Texas (METRO), as the designated recipient of Federal Transit Administration (FTA) funds within the Houston Urbanized Area (UZA), is required to publish a program of projects (POP) to satisfy the FTA’s public participation requirements.
 A POP is a list of projects proposed by the designated recipient to be funded from the UZA’s Section 5307, 5337, and 5339 apportionments.
-Eligibility of the projects within a POP also requires that the Metropolitan Planning Organization (Houston-Galveston Area Council) and State to list the projects in the approved Transportation Improvement Program (TIP) and State Transportation Improvement Program (STIP).
+Eligibility of the projects within a POP also requires that the Metropolitan Planning Organization (Houston-Galveston Area Council) and the State list the projects in the approved Transportation Improvement Program (TIP) and State Transportation Improvement Program (STIP).

 ProjectAmount

-Safety & Security$25,000,000
+Safety & Security$33,425,853

 METROLift ADA Service Support$11,745,208

-Bus Capitalized Maintenance$55,634,045
+Bus Capitalized Maintenance$56,600,000

-Capital Cost of Contracting$11,213,277
+Capital Cost of Contracting$13,800,000

 ProjectAmount